 The results of the preclinical studies and clinical studies are submitted to the FDA in the form of marketing approval authorization applications.
 The testing and approval process will require substantial time, effort and expense.
-The time for approval is affected by a number of factors, including relative risks and benefits demonstrated

-- 4. Submission to the FDA of marketing authorization applications - 5.
-FDA approval of the application(s) prior to any commercial sale or shipment of the drug.
-Biologic product manufacturing establishments located in certain states also may be subject to separate regulatory and licensing requirement in clinical trials, the availability of alternative treatments and the severity of the disease.
+The time for approval is affected by a number of factors, including relative risks and benefits demonstrated in clinical trials, the availability of alternative treatments and the severity of the disease.
 Additional animal studies or clinical trials may be requested during the FDA review period, which might add to that time.